 Rachel Esbjornson, LMT

 Rachel is a graduate of Arizona School for Integrative Studies and a nationally certified massage therapist.
 Her specialties in massage include: connective tissue, neuromuscular therapy, Swedish, deep tissue, sports, prenatal massage, and CranioSacral Therapy.
-Rachel is also starting her first year of the Somatic Experiencing Trauma Institute’s three-year training program, to become a SE practitioner.
+Rachel is also in her second year of the Somatic Experiencing Trauma Institute’s three-year training program, to become a SE practitioner.

 In addition to having training in a variety of bodywork modalities, Rachel has studied yoga and is a graduate of Salt Spring Centre of Yoga.
-Rachel has been practicing yoga for twelve years and teaching for nearly a ten years.
+Rachel has been practicing yoga for fifteen years and teaching for over a decade.
 Rachel will often integrate the knowledge she has gained from yoga into her massage sessions and offers private yoga sessions to interested clients.

 Rachel also teaches at Sacred Roots Massage School of Montana here in Bozeman.
 When Health Works Institute was still open she taught there as well and helped supervise student clinic.